hossamfattah/mlmodule17/README.md

 ![Screenshot](./images/image02_2.png)

-and I found the linear regression coefficient for the features:
+and I found the logistic regression coefficients for the features:

 ![Screenshot](./images/image02_3.png)